jhumelsine/jhumelsine.github.io/_posts/2025-04-04-mutation-testing.md

 * The project did not have good code coverage at the time.
 Any non-covered mutated lines would not be killed.
 Since coverage was so low, Pitest reported a huge number of surviving mutants.
 It was impossible to identify useful mutations.
 Therefore, I feel that mutation testing is only useful when the repo already has good test coverage.

 # Summary
+Mutation testing isn't just about breaking your code—it's about strengthening your tests.
+By identifying gaps in your test coverage and ensuring your tests are truly effective, this technique helps developers build more robust, maintainable, and resilient software.
+Incorporating mutation testing into your workflow can lead to higher-quality code and greater confidence in your test suite.

 # References
+__TBD__

 See: Thoughworks Technical Podcast - Better testing through mutations.
 25m:48s